 - Clear and articulate written and verbal communication skills when going over risks and benefits of treatment plans with clients.

 If this matches your attributes and interests, continue reading to learn about your naturopath course and study options at Melbourne University.

 What are the course and study options for naturopathy in Melbourne University?

 In order to work as a naturopath in the Melbourne University region, you must have obtained either a Bachelor of Health Science (Naturopathy) or an Advanced Diploma of Applied Science (Naturopathy).
 These accredited courses can either be completed on-campus or online depending on your schedule and preferred learning style.

 These courses will go over many different topics such as nutrition, natural medicines, anatomy and health sciences.
 In addition to your academic studies, you will also have the opportunity to complete a work placement where you get to learn more about how to interact with a client and naturopathic techniques while working with a trained naturopath.

 On this page, you will find a list of Melbourne University naturopath schools.
 For any questions, you have regarding their course program, tuition fees or delivery modes you can contact the course provider directly.

-What happens after you complete your naturopath course?
+What happens after you complete your naturopath course in Melbourne University?

 Obtaining a degree in naturopathy opens up the doors for you to work in a variety of health and wellness settings.
 This includes specialised naturopath clinical practice, pharmacies or day spas.
 It is also necessary that you satisfy your additional training requirements through the Continuing Professional Education (CPE) program.